-Subject Matter Expert/Co-Investigator, Region 2 Public Health Training Center
+Subject Matter Expert and Co-Investigator, Region 2 Public Health Training Center

 Editorial Board Member, Health Equity

-American Public Health Association (APHA), Global Public Health Film Festival, Co-Chair, Feature Sessions, 2014-present
+Senior Advisor and Past Chair, Feature Sessions, American Public Health Association (APHA), Global Public Health Film Festival, 2014-present

-University of Curitiba, Brazil, Graduate Program in Public Health, Thesis Defense Committee Member
+Thesis Defense Committee Member, University of Curitiba, Brazil, Graduate Program in Public Health

 Honors & Awards

-2018 Distinguished Career Award, American Public Health Association (APHA) Public Health Education and Health Promotion (PHEHP) section for lifetime work to "advance health communication and health equity"
+2018 Distinguished Career Award, American Public Health Association (APHA) PHEHP Section - for lifetime work to advance health communication and health equity

 2016 Presidential Citation, Society for Public Health Education (SOPHE)